suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 * Try Each
 * Run Sequence

-Reporting policies provide a hint to the manifest processor of whether or not to add the success or failure of a command to any report that it generates.
+Reporting policies provide a hint to the manifest processor of whether to add the success or failure of a command to any report that it generates.

 Many conditions and directives apply to a given component, and these generally grouped together.
 Therefore, a special command to set the current component index is provided with a matching command to set the current dependency index.
-This index is a numeric index into the component ID tables defined at the beginning of the document.
-For the purpose of setting the index, the two component ID tables are considered to be concatenated together.
+This index is a numeric index into the Component Identifier tables defined at the beginning of the manifest.
+For the purpose of setting the index, the two Component Identifier tables are considered to be concatenated together.

-To facilitate optional conditions, a special directive, {{suit-directive-try-each}}, is provided.
+To facilitate optional conditions, a special directive, suit-directive-try-each ({{suit-directive-try-each}}), is provided.
 It runs several new lists of conditions/directives, one after another, that are contained as an argument to the directive.
-By default, it assumes that a failure of a condition should not indicate a failure of the update/boot, but a parameter is provided to override this behavior.
-See {{suit-parameter-soft-failure}}.
+By default, it assumes that a failure of a condition should not indicate a failure of the update/invocation, but a parameter is provided to override this behavior.
+See suit-parameter-soft-failure ({{suit-parameter-soft-failure}}).

 ### Reporting Policy {#reporting-policy}